 For more information, please contact Peter Jarvis, director.

 Chamber music groups are organized each semester according to student interest and teacher availability.
-These include string quartets, string trios, woodwind quintets, guitar ensemble and flute ensemble.
+These include string quartets, string trios, woodwind quintets, saxophone quartets, guitar ensembles, flute ensembles, and the like.

 A musical theater ensemble is offered every spring semester leading to the production of a musical by the theater and music departments.
 Recent productions include Into the Woods, Three Penny Opera, and Rocky Horror Picture Show.